ZiyueWang25/RLHF-Shakespeare/README.md

 # Pretraining

-A small decoder-only transformer on William Shakespeare Corpus.
+A small decoder-only (56 million parameters) transformer on William Shakespeare Corpus.
 I followed the exercise requirements to use customized tokenizer instead of BPE.
 Size of Train vs Valid is 90:10.
 Train has 1.78m tokens and valid has 198k tokens.
 I trained it with 15 epochs with early stop, using AttentionScheduler with `lr_mul=0.3`.
 The best validation loss is obtained from epoch 6.
 Training result:

 ![](https://i.ibb.co/1ZdsFvQ/2023-08-10-07-34.png)